-Middle East studies at Dickinson draws upon a broad-based liberal-arts curriculum to enable a sophisticated exploration of the region's history, diverse cultures and complex politics.
+Middle East studies at Dickinson draws upon a broad-based curriculum to enable a sophisticated exploration of the region's history, diverse cultures and complex politics.

 U.S. Department of State’s Foreign Service Institute

 London School of Economics